aquasecurity/tfsec/docs/checks/aws/dynamodb/enable-recovery.md

 title: Point in time recovery should be enabled to protect DynamoDB table
 ---

+# Point in time recovery should be enabled to protect DynamoDB table

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation